Pansophical: The Podcast for Your Soul

 Known not just for his talent but for the genuine connections he builds, Nash has earned the respect and friendship of many.
 When recording artist Seal heard that Eric had lost his collection of guitars to the 2025 Los Angeles fires, he sent him a very old and special Martin acoustic.
 Other musician friends followed suit and Eric now has a half dozen guitars to play.
 Eric also co-wrote two albums with acclaimed London band The The, and he continues to stay in touch with band members Matt Johnson and Eagle Eye.

-Now off the road and enjoying a quieter life, Eric is happily married and a proud father of two sons: one an aerospace scientist, the other a professional goalkeeper playing for a top football team in France.
+Now off the road and enjoying a quieter life, Eric is happily married and a proud father of two sons: Django, an aerospace scientist, and Wolf, a professional goalkeeper for a top football team in France.

 Contact us